SvenGroot/Ookii.CommandLine/docs/SourceGeneration.md

   [trimmed](https://learn.microsoft.com/dotnet/core/deploying/trimming/trimming-options).
 It's not
   possible to statically determine what types are needed to determine arguments using reflection, so trimming is not possible at all with reflection.
+- Allow you application use [native AOT](https://learn.microsoft.com/dotnet/core/deploying/native-aot), which is similarly incompatible with reflection.
 - Improved performance; benchmarks show that instantiating a [`CommandLineParser<T>`][] using a generated parser is up to thirty times faster than using reflection.

 A few restrictions apply to projects that use Ookii.CommandLine's source generation:

-- The project must be a C# project, using C# version 8 or later.
+- The project must be a C# project, using C# language version 8 or later.
 Other languages or older C# versions are not supported.
 - The project must be built using using the .Net 6.0 SDK or a later version.
   - You can still target older runtimes supported by Ookii.CommandLine, down to .Net Framework 4.6, but you must build the project using the .Net 6.0 SDK or newer.